In the Information Age, the difference between prosperity and obscurity rests in the dichotomy of two competing movements.

 The L.A.
 City Council recently passed measures that curb Bird’s reach.
 Notably, some rules incentivize the redistribution of escooters to low-income neighborhoods.
-Given Bird’s predisposition to assisting authorities, the rules effectively expand the surveillance capacities of pertinent departments (e.g. L.A.
+Given Bird’s predisposition to assisting authorities, the incentives effectively expand the surveillance capacities of city stakeholders (e.g. L.A.
 Police; Economic & Workforce Development; Transportation).
 Bird’s “persistent user tracking” function equips city programs with usable identity information for purifying census databases, honing predictive policing, etc.

 L.A.’s hijacking of dockless escooters demonstrates that the new socioeconomic battlefront is public space.
-Urban infrastructures are assimilating multimodal sensors and retail is becoming cashless; “smart city” access points are primed to act as billboards for transparent and impactful brands and generate municipal revenues.
+Urban infrastructures are assimilating multimodal sensors and retail is becoming cashless; “smart city” access points are primed to act as billboards for transparent and impactful brands and levy new forms of tax revenues.

-But as municipalities and industry captains fight over digital real estate, the “have nots”—entrenched in obscurity—scrap for the breadcrumbs that lead to interconnectivity.
+But as municipalities and industry captains fight over this mixed-reality real estate, the “have nots”—entrenched in obscurity—scrap for the breadcrumbs that lead to interconnectivity.
 The condition of the knowledge-deprived is manifesting in a Mr. Potato Head phenomenon—i.e. “wearables”—where human orifices play host to interchangeable data devices.

-Market receptivity to pervasive device-hosting signals that consumers, if necessary, will dig their own wells for usable information.
+Market receptivity to pervasive device-hosting signals that consumers are willing to dig their own wells for usable data.

-As such, it’s easy to envision VCs, equity investors, and economic developers exploiting this instinct and subsidizing fully-mechanized human bodies.
-Incentivized cyborgs, equipped with sensors and apparatuses, might be deployed to bridge smart-city network gaps, etc. A field of technologically-adept “have nots”— unsettled, underpaid, and uninspired—already exist to outfit the cyborg swarms.
+It’s easy to envision VCs, equity investors, and economic developers exploiting this instinct and subsidizing fully-mechanized human bodies.
+Incentivized cyborgs, equipped with proprietary sensors and apparatuses, might deploy to bridge smart-city network gaps, etc. A field of technologically-adept “have nots”— unsettled, underpaid, and uninspired—already exist to outfit the cyborg swarms.